 Overall, the link between estrogen and blood pressure is complex, and further research is necessary to fully understand the mechanisms.
 However, it is clear that oestrogen plays an important role in maintaining cardiovascular health linking directly to blood supply to your hair follicles, your hair health and hair growth.

-Iron levels and hair during menopause
+Iron levels during menopause hair loss

 As we were on the subject of blood supply, we need to mention haemoglobin – the part of red blood cells that gives blood its red colour and enables the red blood cells to carry oxygenated blood throughout your body.
 Your body needs iron to produce haemoglobin, so if you have an iron deficiency, the levels of oxygen and its efficiency of delivery is also going to be reduced.